inmindos/thinking-flaws/Ultimate attribution error.md

     "cbias-meaning-from-stereotypes"
   ]
 source: "https://en.wikipedia.org/wiki/Ultimate_attribution_error"
-excerpt: "Explains the negative behaviors of out-group(others) to personality defects and negative behaviors of the in-group(us) to external circumstances or chance."
+excerpt: "Explains the negative behaviours of out-group(others) to personality defects and negative behaviours of the in-group(us) to external circumstances or chance."
 ---

-Explains the negative behaviors of out-group(others) to personality defects and negative behaviors of the in-group(us) to external circumstances or chance. [[Fundamental Attribution Error]] at group level.
+Explains the negative behaviours of out-group(others) to personality defects and negative behaviours of the in-group(us) to external circumstances or chance. [[Fundamental Attribution Error]] at group level.

 ### Cause